hex-7546/OOPs-in-Python-Class-2/README.md

 Wide area network is a network of devices within very large geographical area such as states and countries.

 <b>IP: </b>
 Internet protocol is a set of instructions/standards/rules that is followed by the internet.
+IP address is the address given to particular network so that it can communicate with other devices via the internet.
+It is of two types IPv4 and IPv6.
+IPv6 is more modern and newer while IPv4 is the traditional way of giving addresses.
+To address the limitations of IPv4 we are switching towards IPv6

 <b>ISP: </b>
 Internet service provider is as name says provides internet.
 Examples: Reliance JIO and Airtel